shybovycha/blog2-ssr/posts/2020-01-10-erlang-in-5-minutes.md

 keys(#{ Key => Value, _ => _ })
 ```

-There also are few good resources on this: [https://learnxinyminutes.com/docs/erlang/](Learn X in Y minutes (where X = erlang)) and [http://erlang.org/doc/apps/inets/http_client.html](Official Erlang docs).
+There also are few good resources on this: [Learn X in Y minutes (where X = erlang)](https://learnxinyminutes.com/docs/erlang/) and [Official Erlang docs](http://erlang.org/doc/apps/inets/http_client.html).